Rethinking Resilience

 This book was born on the Erasmus Bridge in Rotterdam, on a freezing winter night when I finally surrendered.

-Forty-eight hours earlier, we'd been under the Aruban sun when our unborn son was diagnosed with a life-threatening diaphragmatic hernia.
+Forty-eight hours earlier, we'd been under the Aruban sun where our unborn son was diagnosed with a life-threatening diaphragmatic hernia.
 Now we stood in a Dutch hospital, having fought through bureaucratic barriers and crossed an ocean for experimental surgery that might save him, facing a choice no parent should have to make.

 The specialists had presented us with impossible choices: an invasive procedure that could help his lungs develop but carried grave risks of its own, or trust his body's natural capacity and accept deep uncertainty.
 After an intense hour of deliberation, weighing probabilities and outcomes, we chose to let go.
 To stop trying to control what we couldn't control.